toribiodiego/thesis/docs/roadmap.md

     - [ ] docs: Keep this section updated as new insights emerge
 - [ ] Publish a condensed version of the report as a W&B Report (or similar dashboard) linking to the same plots/tables/videos so collaborators can review results without cloning the repo.
     - [ ] docs: Mention the W&B report URL inside `docs/reports/dqn_results.md`
-- [ ] Maintain `docs/design/report_outline.md` to track the structure of `docs/reports/dqn_results.md`, mapping each section to source artifacts, plots, and data files for quick updates or peer review.
+- [X] Maintain `docs/design/report_outline.md` to track the structure of `docs/reports/dqn_results.md`, mapping each section to source artifacts, plots, and data files for quick updates or peer review.
-    - [ ] docs: Record which scripts regenerate each figure/table and any open questions/todo items for the report.
+    - [X] docs: Record which scripts regenerate each figure/table and any open questions/todo items for the report (291 lines).

 ---